fc2115/Devito/README.md

 # Devito
+Group project with myself, Shivam Bhatnagar, Renke Huang, Ian Kegler, Benjamin Pheifer, & Tessa Smulders.
-The python code used to control the Baxter Research Robot using the HTC VIVE.
+This repositoty contains python code used to control the Baxter Research Robot using the HTC VIVE only.
+Additional PCs and software packages e.g. ROS are used.

 Project Overview: https://youtu.be/8fvgJwRspsM
 Operation guide: https://youtu.be/LIy24xF3gOI